 Perhaps you’ve already started searching for tardigrades, or you would like to hunt for them.
 Or maybe you simply have an interest in learning more about tardigrades.

-If you are a teacher, don’t be surprised if colleagues ask you to visit their classrooms and give talks.
+You are a teacher.
+Don’t be surprised if colleagues ask you to visit their classrooms and give talks.
 Can you imagine a parent’s pride when their kid comes home using words like “Fahrenheit, spore, and ultraviolet radiation?”

 FACT: “Students are more likely to remember information that is learned with a visual aid.”